Boyd Williams Dissertation Grant for Research on Women and Work

 7. Unofficial Transcript(s) of graduate work from the University of Michigan

-- U-M transcripts may be official or unofficial, and should be scanned and uploaded directly to the Application Form.
+- U-M transcripts may be official or unofficial, and should be uploaded directly to the online application in InfoReady

 Human Subjects Review: Compliance with all appropriate regulations governing conduct of research will be required.
 Research proposals involving the use of human subjects will be subject to project review and approval by the appropriate IRB.
 It is the responsibility of the applicant to obtain IRB approval.